-Figure 18.
-Average individual doses to select workers' catagories at Swedish NPPs.
+Figure 17.
+Average individual doses to selected work categories at Swedish NPPs.

-A selection of statistics on radiation doses at Swedish NPPs during the same 10-year period is shown in table 7.
+A selection of statistics on occupational doses at Swedish NPPs during the same time period is shown in table 7.
 As can be seen, there is a significant decrease in the number of individuals exceeding 10 millisievert per year, which is considered to be an effect of the operator's specific focus on reducing doses to the most exposed workers, e.g. by the use of dose constraints.
-In addition, no annual effective dose exceeding 20 millisievert has been received since 2009.
+In addition, no worker has received an annual effective dose exceeding 20 mSv in the last 10 years, and the average annual effective dose has been kept below 2 mSv with a slightly decreasing level.
+Data is also shown from monitoring of eye exposure.
+This monitoring program was introduced in 2019 when the new dose limit came into force.